ESTIMATED READ TIME: 10 MIN.

 1. "ShapeDiverSimpleMaterial

-Ideal when you just want to add a color or when you want to use one of our preset texture codes.
-These codes already contain all settings necessary in order to display great materials via our viewer:
+This is ideal when you want to add a color or use one of our preset texture codes.
+These codes already include all the necessary settings to display great materials via our viewer:

 Live Material Demo